Native American Heritage Month

-I’d love to hear about the activities you’ve used to introduce Native American history to your class!
+I’d love to hear about the activities you’ve used to introduce Native American history and culture to your class!
 Please share with us in the comments, and click here for ideas on how to celebrate Thanksgiving in you ESL classroom! 😊 And don’t forget to follow me for more ESL Lesson Plans 📚 and adventures ✈️ in the Canary Islands, Spain and the world 🌍!

 In case the PDF document doesn’t open, you can find the clues here.
 Feel free to pick and choose or make your own!

 Arctic/Subarctic Native Americans